cloudmesh/cloudmesh.github.io/_sources/cloudmesh.txt

 Accounting and App Store
 ======================================================================

-To lower the barrier of entry cloudmesh will be providing a shopping cart will allow checking out of predefined repeatable experiment templates.
-A cost is associated with an experiment making it possible to engage in a careful planning and to save time by reusing previous experiments.
+To lower the barrier of entry Cloudmesh will be providing a shopping cart which will allow checking out of predefined repeatable experiment templates.
+A cost is associated with an experiment making it possible to engage in careful planning and to save time by reusing previous experiments.
 Additionally, the Cloudmesh App Store may function as a clearing-house of images, image templates, services offered and provisioning templates.
 Users may package complex deployment